aherne/php-sql-data-access-api/README.md

 | setPersistent | bool $value | void | Sets whether or not current connection is persistent. |
 | getPersistent | void | bool $value | Sets whether or not current connection is persistent. |

-Following methods are relevant to querying:
+Following methods are relevant for querying:

 | Method | Arguments | Returns | Description |
 | --- | --- | --- | --- |